-- · cancer biology and clinical oncology
+- cancer biology and clinical oncology

 - cardiac

 - respiratory and vascular health

-- · fertility and conception
+- fertility and conception

-- · pregnancy and birth
+- pregnancy and birth

 - early origins of health

 - child and adolescent health

 - neuroscience, behaviour and brain health

 - surgical and health systems innovation

 - nutrition and metabolic health

-- · musculoskeletal health
+- musculoskeletal health

 - immunology and infection.

-When students join the Adelaide Medical School they become part of a vibrant, highimpact research community.
+When you join the Adelaide Medical School you will become part of a vibrant, high impact research community.
 At any one time there are over 500 students enrolled in our honours, master's and PhD programs, all striving to transform lives by improving human health.